tonka3000/raycast-extension-ideas/README.md

 This repository should serve as an idea and discussion place for new [Raycast](https://raycast.com) extensions.

-💡 This repo is based on the idea from [the Live Coding Video](https://youtube.com/watch?v=YPGU-pB5JgY) were an Extension wishlist was mentioned but could not be found after the session.
+> This repo is based on the idea from [the Live Coding Video](https://youtube.com/watch?v=YPGU-pB5JgY) where an Extension wishlist was mentioned but could not be found after the session.

 ## I have an Extension Idea - What should I do now?

-1. Checkout the [store](https://raycast.com/store) and search if an extension for already exists
+1. Checkout the [store](https://raycast.com/store) and search if an extension already exists
 2. If there is no extension in the store checkout the existing [list of issues](https://github.com/tonka3000/raycast-extension-ideas/issues) ideas of this repo
-3. If nothing represent your idea just file an issue with your idea in the repo
+3. If nothing represent your idea just file an issue with your idea in this repo

 ## 🎯 Goals